kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 > [!NOTE]
 >  Expired bindings do not count towards the bindings limit.
 However, they prevent creating new bindings until they exist in the database.
 Only after they are removed by the cleanup job or manually can the binding be recreated again.

-After the insert has been done, KEB creates a ServiceAccount, ClusterRole (admin privileges), and ClusterRoleBinding, all named `kyma-binding-{{binding_id}}`.
-The ClusterRole can be used to modify permissions granted to the kubeconfig.
+After the insert has been done, KEB creates ServiceAccount, ClusterRole (administrator privileges), and ClusterRoleBinding, all named `kyma-binding-{{binding_id}}`.
+You can use the ClusterRole to modify permissions granted to the kubeconfig.

-The created resources are then used to generate a [`TokenRequest`](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-request-v1/).
+The created resources are then used to generate a [TokenRequest](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-request-v1/).
 The token is then wrapped in a kubeconfig template and returned to the user.
 The encrypted credentials are then stored as an attribute in the previously created database binding.

 > [!NOTE]
->  Creation of multiple and unused `TokenRequest` resources is not recommended
+>  Creation of multiple and unused TokenRequest resources is not recommended.

-## The Process of Fetching Kyma Binding Process
+## The Process of Fetching a Kyma Binding

 ![Get Binding Flow](../assets/bindings-get-flow.drawio.svg)